8 Ways to Set Boundaries & Why Setting Them Is Important

 3. Prepare Your Well-Being Provision

-Preamble conversations about boundaries with a provision to set the stage for an empathetic, permissive discussion.
+Introduce conversations about boundaries with a thoughtful approach to set the stage for an empathetic, open discussion.
 This can be advantageous if you are concerned about causing trouble by changing well-established patterns in existing long-term relationships with family or friends.

 Lay the first stone by sharing your resolution to set boundaries.
-Explain why it is vital to you & how you believe it will assist you.
-Centering your well-being sparks a significant exchange around an absolute value: your wellness & health.
+Explain why it is vital to you and how you believe it will assist you.
+Centering your well-being sparks a significant exchange around an absolute value: your wellness and health.

 4. Practice Makes Perfect

-When you start acting assertively, if it is an exodus from your habitual state, you may be afraid that others will identify you as mean or rude.
-But establishing your boundaries means that you value yourself, your requirements, & your feelings more than the values & opinions of others.
+When you start acting assertively, if it’s a departure from your usual behavior, you may be afraid that others will identify you as mean or rude.
+But establishing your boundaries means that you value yourself, your requirements, and your feelings more than the values and opinions of others.

 5. Be Assertive

 Creating and stating boundaries is excellent, but the follow-through really counts.
 The only way to genuinely make others aware that your boundaries have been crossed is to be unswerving with them.
-Being assertive, principally if you are unaccustomed to doing so, can be daunting.
-So start small with something convenient & build up your assertive skill.
+Being assertive, especially if you are unaccustomed to doing so, can be daunting.
+So start small with something convenient and build up your assertive skill.
 You may start with things like these:

 • Did the waitress get your order incorrect?
 Ask her what you ordered.